Winter, also known as "clean out the freezer" season for foragers.

-Wild Game Borcht, with River Grape and Wild Caraway
+Wild Game Borscht, with River Grape and Wild Caraway

-- 1.5 lbs wild game, cut into 1 inch pieces, I used a venison leg roast, 3oz of small diced venison bacon and a goose breast
+- 1.5 lbs wild game cut into 1 inch pieces I used a venison leg roast, and a goose breast

-- 4 Tablespoons wild grape reduction, or substitute 1/2 cup red wine and 1 Tablespoon maple syrup
+- 2 oz ¼ cup wild grape reduction, or substitute ½ cup red wine and 1 Tablespoon maple syrup

 - 2 tablespoons minced garlic